 - If annual fees are waived in year 1, it was added to the “bonus offer” number for year one.

-- Assumption is that all bonus offers are redeemed (i.e. if you need to spend $4,000 in 3 month to receive the offer, it is assumed that will happen).
+- The assumption is that all bonus offers are redeemed (i.e. if you need to spend $4,000 in 3 months to receive the offer, it is assumed that will happen).